Frequently Raised Topics in Lobby Meetings

 - Household Impacts Study – District and State Summaries

-The Carbon Fee will increase energy costs at the consumer level, but the equal-per-person Carbon Dividend will allow 58 percent of American households to break even or come out ahead.
+The Carbon Fee will increase energy costs at the consumer level, but the equal-per-person Carbon Dividend will allow 68 percent of Americans to break even or come out ahead.
 Extra cash every month will help those households, if they choose, to make climate-friendly investments that will put them even further ahead as the Carbon Dividend increases.

 - Household Energy Costs

 - Power Generation Results

 REMI Study, figure 3.19 – Cost of Living (regional)

 REMI Study, figure 3.20 – Energy Commodity Prices

 REMI Study, figure 3.21 – Cost of Living (quinitile, national)

 REMI Study, figure 3.24 – Real Disposable Personal Income (National)

 Green New Deal (8%)